-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-Louis Brigand is a professor atEuropean Institute of the Seain Brest, at the University of Western Brittany (UBO).
+Louis Brigand is a professor at theEuropean Institute of the Seain Brest, at the University of Western Brittany (UBO).
 He is one of the great specialists in island issues.
-His job as a teacher-researcher leads him to travel from one end of the planet to another, from island to island...
-Still a "dream job" for globe-trotters? ;-)
+His job as a teacher-researcher leads him to travel from one end of the planet to the other, from island to island...
+Another "dream job" for globetrotters?

 No Asian islands in the memories evoked in his book.
 But he has the right words to say the irresistible attraction that islands have on our imagination (remember Treasure Island of Stevenson!), to talk about the beauty of insularity, the happiness that consists in letting the days go by while looking at the sea...
 Small extract:

 Finally, I prefer to move regularly from one island to another, and thus be itinerant and nomadic, rather than fixed and sedentary.
 As a result, I have the impression of having chosen to live in an immense archipelago, to travel permanently from one house to another, and to share my life between spaces that come together, forming a whole from which I draw energy and a certain resourcefulness.
 (P.67)

 I don't feel anything else, at the idea of leaving again, very soon, for distant archipelagos.
 The Perhentian Islands, then Borneo, Sipadan and Mabul, Derawan and Sangalaki ...